Zainab al-Khawaja: Protests during 2011-2012 Bahraini uprising

-On 26 November 2011, a U.S. journalist witnessed Alkhawaja standing her ground alone in front of oncoming riot police; he reported that tear gas shells were being fired just past her head.
+On 26 November 2011, a U.S. journalist witnessed al-Khawaja standing her ground alone in front of oncoming riot police; he reported that tear gas shells were being fired just past her head.
 Because of her fame, officers were ordered not to remove her from the road, and were finally forced to advance their vehicles by another route.
-On December 15, however, she was arrested following a sit-in near Manama dispersed by riot police.
+On 15 December, however, she was arrested following a sit-in near Manama dispersed by riot police.
 She later told Amnesty International that she was beaten while in custody.
 On 21 December, she was released on bail, but was eventually charged with "illegal public gathering", "showing contempt for the regime", and "assaulting a police officer", charges which were still pending as of March 2012.

 She was arrested again on 12 February 2012, as she tried with other female demonstrators to reach Manama's Pearl Roundabout.
-While the twelve women arrested with her were released on 20 February, Alkhawaja remained in detention and was charged with "illegal gathering of more than five people" and "participating in an illegal march".
+While the twelve women arrested with her were released on 20 February, al-Khawaja remained in detention and was charged with "illegal gathering of more than five people" and "participating in an illegal march".
 Amnesty International designated her a prisoner of conscience "detained solely for peacefully exercising her right to freedom of expression and assembly", and called for her immediate release.
 She was released from detention on 21 February.
 She stated she had not been mistreated while in detention, attributing it to the government's fear of "bad media" rather than respect of prisoners' rights.

-Al-Khawaja's father began a hunger strike on 8 February 2012 which, as of 11 April, had lasted for 110 days, leading to fears for his health and appeals on his behalf from UN Secretary General Ban Ki Moon, the U.S. State Department, and Amnesty International, who named him a prisoner of conscience.
+Al-Khawaja's father began a hunger strike on 8 February 2012 which, as of 11 April, had lasted for 110 days, leading to fears for his health and appeals on his behalf from UN Secretary-General Ban Ki-moon, the U.S. State Department, and Amnesty International, who named him a prisoner of conscience.
 In April 2012, Zainab al-Khawaja was arrested twice more for protests against her father's ongoing detention.
 The first arrest occurred on 5 April following a sit-in at the offices of the Interior Ministry.
 On the 21st, she was arrested for sitting on a highway close to the Financial Harbour in protest.
 She was formally charged with disrupting the traffic and insulting an officer.
 On the 23rd, her detention was renewed for another seven days.
-Amnesty International called for her immediate and unconditional release, stating that she had been "detained solely for exercising her rights to freedom of expression, association and assembly, and urging her immediate and unconditional release".
+Amnesty International called for her "immediate and unconditional release".